natyiassanori/backend-challenge/UserAPI/README.md

 2. On the command line, access UserApi directory (If you're on the repository folder userApi, please access the second level folder: UserAPI).

+3. The next step is run the database migration that will create the schema and tables used on project.
+To do this, please execute the command: ```mvn compile flyway:migrate -Dflyway.configFiles=flywayConfig.conf```

 3. Execute the following command to install the project dependencies: ```mvn install```

-4. The next step is generate the project ```.jar``` file.
+4. Now you can generate the project ```.jar``` file.
 To do this, please execute the command: ```mvn clean package```

-5. Now you can run the database migration that will create the schema and tables used on project.
-To do this, please execute the command: ```mvn compile flyway:migrate -Dflyway.configFiles=flywayConfig.conf```

 6. With the generated package, you'll be able to run the project.
 To do this, execute the command: ```java -jar ./target/UserApi-0.0.1-SNAPSHOT.jar```